ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 ## Pre-requisites

 Please, complete the [pre-requisites](README.md#pre-requisites) outlined in the main [README](README.md) for the Java MicroProfile version of this What's For Dinner application.
-In summery, you must have cloned all the application's components' GitHub repositories and built them up.
+In summary, you must have cloned all the application's components' GitHub repositories and built them up.

 ## Run raw application